deakjahn/flutter_isolate_web/README.md

 The title is a misnomer.
 Of course, there are no isolates in Flutter Web.
 What this code provides is actually a unified interface to isolates *and* web workers so that each platform can use its own.
 It's not a package on pub.dev and it won't be because you can't use it out of the box just like a regular package or plugin.
-You have to copy it into your own code and modify it in a few places.
+You have to copy it into your own code and modify it to suit your needs.

 ## Dependencies